Updated: Nov 22, 2020

 All our versions of M31

-Below are all of our versions of M31, which all lead to gains of experience and upgrading our equipment in order to be able to capture our current main image of the Andromeda Galaxy, visible in the bottom right.
+Below are (almost) all of our attempts at capturing M31, which all lead to gains of experience and upgrading our equipment in order to end up with our first happy result of the Andromeda Galaxy, visible in the bottom right.

 Galactic Hunter Episode #4 - The Andromeda Galaxy